relizaio/reliza-cli/README.md

 - **--instance** - flag to denote specific instance for which releases should match (optional, if supplied namespace flag is also used and env flag gets overrided by instance's environment).
 - **--namespace** - flag to denote specific namespace within instance, if instance is supplied (optional).

-## 7.2 Use Case: Replace Tags On Deployment Templates To Inject Correct Artifacts For GitOps
+## 7.2 Use Case: Replace Tags On Deployment Templates To Inject Correct Artifacts For GitOps Using Instance And Revision

 This use case is designed for the case when we have to roll back our deployments to a specific version of artifacts.
 Reliza CLI can be leveraged to update deployments with the correct version of artifacts that can be pushed to GitOps.